GSA-TTS/FAC-transition-site/src/api/dictionary.md

 # Data dictionary

-The data dictionary provides an overview of the FAC API from the perspective of historical Census data.
-Many users are familiar with the pipe-delimited CSV files distributed by Census.
-These documents help developers navigate from what-was to what-is.
+[Download the Data Dictionary (Excel)](assets/api/FAC%20API%20Data%20Dictionary.xlsx) for definitions, descriptions, and details of the data fields for each endpoint of the FAC API.

+# Legacy Field Mapping

+The following table maps fields from the Census Bureau’s previous data structure to the new FAC API fields.

 ## Dictionary by endpoint